andyweizhao/xtempnlp/README.md

 ## Organization

 Each lecture includes two talks on the same topic; presenters cannot present the same paper.
 A list of papers is provided, and presenters could choose a paper not covered by the list but should contact us and have our consent before doing so.
+Enter your data into https://docs.google.com/spreadsheets/d/1E9hZaUB-22rfdrRw-PFAvEQ22yY5aPvq1MKeOwolpzQ/edit?usp=sharing

 ## Language